alexa-samples/skill-sample-nodejs-audio-player/single-stream/instructions/6-publication.md

     *  **Provide testing instructions.** Testing instructions give you an opportunity to explain your skill, and any special or possibly confusing features, to the certification team.
 A value is required in this box.

-        *  Since you are using our Howto Sample, make sure to add this sentence to your Testing Instructions:
+        *  Since you are using our Audio Player Sample, make sure to add this sentence to your Testing Instructions:

            ```
-           This was built using the Howto Sample.
+           This was built using the Audio Player Sample.
            ```

            This will let the testing team understand what you're providing them, and should decrease the testing time required.